miharajster/cv/README.md

 **Description:** Wordpress page with blog pages and a gallery.

 #### Prostot6
-**Skills:** Simple PHP with jQuery.
+**Description:** Simple PHP with jQuery.
 Internal portal for VCAG, KMAG, and ServiceMAXX employees.
 Based on CakePHP, pure PHP, Vue, and jQuery.

 #### Ekosol
-**Skills:** Magento GDPR Plugin and web optimization.
+**Description:** Magento GDPR Plugin and web optimization.
 Online shop made on Wordpress.

 #### COMMIT
-**Skills:** Late night information TV program displaying weather updates.
+**Description:** Late night information TV program displaying weather updates.
 Technologies: HTML and jQuery.
 Also designed it.

 #### TUR-TV
-**Skills:** Multilanguage Wordpress page with a forum.
+**Description:** Multilanguage Wordpress page with a forum.
 Main designer and web-dev.

 #### Transstar-Europa
-**Skills:** IT works, Linux administrator, main designer and web-dev.
+**Description:** IT works, Linux administrator, main designer and web-dev.

 #### DS2
-**Skills:** Multilanguage Wordpress page with a forum.
+**Description:** Multilanguage Wordpress page with a forum.
 Main designer and web-dev.

 #### Leoni
-**Skills:** IT works, Linux administrator, main designer and web-dev.
+**Description:** IT works, Linux administrator, main designer and web-dev.

 #### Other Projects:
 IIBA.si, ModriBit, Dodatnizasluzek, Ekokoticek, Premiki, OC-lab, TMX-Racing, EWM, Samec.si...